ansible/ansible-builder-shipwright-demo/README.md

 kubectl apply -f resources/privileged-scc-rolebinding.yml
 ```

-7. In order for the `ansible-builder-shipwright` _ServiceAccount_ to be able to push to OpenShift's internal registry, execute the following command to create a new _Rolebinding_ called `ansible-builder-shipwright-image-pusher`:
+7. In order for the `ansible-builder-shipwright` _ServiceAccount_ to be able to push to OpenShift's internal registry, execute the following command to create a new _Rolebinding_ called `ansible-builder-shipwright-image-builder`:

 ```
-kubectl apply -f resources/image-pusher-rolebinding.yml
+kubectl apply -f resources/image-builder-rolebinding.yml
 ```

 6. Start a new Build by creating a `BuildRun`